Cerapter/naon/README.md

 takes most of its ideas from that, except fitting it to AO2 where possible or necessary.

-As it was already agreed upon, the new networking system will use [MessagePack][messagepack].
+As it was already agreed upon, the new networking system will use Websockets, and its messages will be JSON documents.

 ## Legend ##